ejeschke/ginga/doc/manual/canvas.rst

 arrangement for sharing is where each viewer has a private canvas, and on each private canvas is placed a shared transparent subcanvas, an arrangement which allows each viewer to have a mix of private and shared canvas objects.
-Another common idiom is to layer multiple ``Canvas`` or ``DrawingCanvas`` objects to more easily manage multiple collections of overlaid graphics.
+Another common idiom is to layer multiple ``DrawingCanvas`` objects to more easily manage multiple collections of overlaid graphics.

-The various subclasses of ``ImageView`` are designed to render into a different widget set or "native" canvas using a ``CanvasRenderer`` customized for that target.
+The various subclasses of ``ImageView`` are designed to render into a different widget set's "native" canvas using a ``CanvasRenderer`` customized for that target.